documentationfor yFiles for HTML 3.0.0.1

 Directed Graph

-A diagram is the visualization of the data represented by a graph.
+A diagram is a visualization of the data represented by a graph.
 However, we often do not distinguish between the two terms if the meaning is clear from the context.

-The ambiguity of the terms graph and visualization causes a common misunderstanding of the purposes of yFiles for HTML.In particular, the yFiles for HTML library does not provide any functionality to draw pie charts, function plots, or anything the like.
+The ambiguity of the terms graph and visualization can cause misunderstandings of the purposes of yFiles for HTML.Specifically, the yFiles for HTML library does not provide any functionality to draw pie charts, function plots, or anything similar.

 Unsupported charts and visualizations

-Diagrams of any kind naturally arise in a wide variety of application domains.
-Often, a node is represented by a visualization like a shape, icon, or image.
-An edge is usually represented by a connecting line between its two nodes, with or without any kind of decoration at its ends.
-Often, captions or labels provide extra textual information.
+Diagrams naturally arise in a wide variety of application domains.
+Often, a node is represented by a visualization such as a shape, icon, or image.
+An edge is usually represented by a connecting line between its two nodes, with or without some decoration at its ends.
+Captions or labels often provide extra textual information.

 Example diagrams from various application fields